Click here to listen to an audio file of this blog post.

 If you want to add nutrition, dust meat bits with debittered Brewers Yeast and kelp powder.
 Soaked millet, rolled oats and cooked barley are good substitutes for other treat recipes requiring wheat since they are higher in protein and are more easily digested by dogs.

 Probably the highest value treat and the best tolerated food I have found for most dogs is heart.
 Heart is a muscle meat and there is no gastrointestinal upset if a dog eats a lot of it.
 It is high in taurine and counteracts the effects of legumes in grain free kibble.

 Purchase heart of any species.
 Ideally source the meat from a local butcher who has access to grass-fed animals.

 Cut off excess fat (for the larger animals) and slice the heart into half inch slices and cook on a no-stick pan without oil.
 Cook on both sides until there is still a little pink in the middle.
 Remove from heat and cut into cubes the size appropriate for your dog.

 If you have some left over, they freeze well but are not as tasty as if fresh-cooked.
 Thaw for a few minutes before feeding.
 BBQing can increase their value.
 I use this for high distraction environments and behaviours I need to be strong away from home like recalls.
 Avoid using in low distraction environments or you risk your dog refusing other lower value treats.
 They are that yummy!
 LOL!

 Chicken Patty Treats

 For probably the most economically priced and easiest to prepare healthy training treat, purchase frozen chicken patties, sprinkle liberally with garlic powder and cook until done all the way through.
-Cut into 1/4 inch slices and freeze .
-When needed, thaw for 10 sec in microwave and cut again into quarter inch cubes. (about $3 per kg!)
+Cut into 1/4 inch cubes and freeze.

 Cooked Liver (beef, chicken, pork or turkey)